1newstar/OracleScripts/Docs/sources/RMANRestore.rst

 Determining Which Backup Files are Required
 ===========================================

+If the backup location can be seen from both servers, then skip this section.

 Once we have an idea of the date and time of the end of the backup we wish to restore/test, we need to ensure that the files are available on the destination server.
 This can be done by using the full UNC path to the backup location on the source server - provided it can be seen from the destination server.